biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 </div>

-And we can again do the same in R:
+And to do the same thing in R:

 <div class="highlight">